-The Faculty of Management Studies and Commerce is a highly dynamic partner of the long journey of the University towards success.
-It is widely acclaimed to be the benchmark of Management Studies and Commerce in the country.
-Being recognized as the largest and the most prestigious Faculty of Management Studies and Commerce in the country; the Faculty is committed to providing its students with a wholesome educational experience.
+The Faculty of Management Studies and Commerce has played a major role in the long journey of the University towards success.
+It is widely acclaimed to be the benchmark of Management Studies in the country.
+Being recognized as the largest and the most prestigious Faculty for management studies and commerce in the country, it is committed to providing its students with a wholesome educational experience.

-Producing skilled graduates who have excellent knowledge, adaptability and professionalism, the Faculty focuses not only on academic prowess of the undergraduates within their faculty, but also in building their personalities so that they would be valuable citizens that will continue to work for the development of the University, their motherland and the world.
-It offers degrees from 12 areas of specialization along with an array of extra-curricular activities, schemes of professional guidance, industry engagement and community development projects.
-The Faculty shares in the University's mission: "Develop globally competent citizens through our education for a sustainable future, drawing inspirations from our cultural heritage and wisdom."
+FMSC focuses not only on academic success of undergraduates, but also in building their personalities so that they will be valuable citizens who will contribute to the development of the University, their motherland and the world.
+FMSC offers degrees from 12 areas of specialization along with an array of extra-curricular activities, schemes of professional guidance, industry engagement and community development projects.
+All the degree programmes in the curriculum are continuously being reviewed and developed to produce globally responsible and socially responsive graduates with broad knowledge and skills related to the respective study areas.

-I take this opportunity to graciously welcome you to this prestigious university.
-I am sure you will find that this journey you have begun will be enjoyable, challenging and satisfying.
+As the Vice-Chancellor, I take this opportunity to welcome you to this prestigious university.
+I am sure that this journey you have begun will be enjoyable and satisfying despite the challenges that may come your way.
 I wish you all the very best and cordially invite you all to join us on this journey to build our mother nation.
-It is my sincere hope that with the guidance offered by the Faculty you will make the most of this journey and will make the Faculty of Management Studies and Commerce and the University of Sri Jayewardenepura proud.